 Kyuubi was standing at yet another door and talking to another person the two teens in the car couldn't make out.

-"It's been four hours," Sakura grumbled, staring at her slender wristwatch.
+"It's been five hours," Sakura grumbled, staring at her slender wristwatch.
 "For how long is he gonna drive us around Konoha?"

 Sasuke's already little trust in the redhead was dwindling fast.
 What if he was stalling?
 What if the stalker was someone he knew?
 What if they were accomplices?